• Skip to primary navigation

 4. Coat a springform pan with non-stick cooking spray (you can also use parchment paper*).
 Add your batter to the pan.
 Top with the remaining 1/2 cup of strawberries.

-5. Sprinkle 1/4 cup sugar over the top of the batter and fresh strawberries.
+5. Sprinkle the 1/4 cup sugar over the top of the batter and fresh strawberries.
 This will make a nice crust.

 6. Bake in the oven for 40 minutes, or until golden brown and almost set up.
 Test the center with a toothpick.
 Note – if the toothpick has a tiny bit of batter on it, that’s ok.
 Allow to cool in the pan for 30 minutes, the cake will continue to set/bake after you take it out of the oven to cool.